RICHLAND COUNTY MONTANA

 Yes and yes!
 A food truck receives a state-wide license.
 You must check with your destination county to determine if there are any additional local requirements or fees.

-You CANNOT operate a Montana-licensed food truck in another state under a Montana license.
+You CANNOT operate a Montana-licensed food truck in another state under a Montana license, and you CANNOT operate a food truck that is licensed in another state in Montana without obtaining a Montana license.

 I want to bring my food truck to Richland County.
-I'm licensed in North Dakota.
+I'm licensed in North Dakota (or another state).
 What do I do?

 You would follow the steps above to obtain a food service review packet.
 You may be issued a local, temporary license for operation.
 Under the definition of a temporary food establishment, you may operate at a fixed location for no more than 21 days in conjunction with an event, or operate at a single, recurring event using a fixed menu for no more than 45 days.
 You will not be issued a permanent, state license in Richland County if you do not operate more than 21/45 days.